jdegand/testing-todos-list/README.md

 - Once you start adding testids, it is tempting to keep adding more.
 - Testids really do speed up the testing process.
 - Surprisingly, testids can help reduce the time your tests take.
 In this app, using `within` slows down tests by 2x - 4x.
+- Jest doesn't allow done callbacks to be used with async functions anymore. lastValueFrom is a great alternative.
+You wrap the observable's subscribe call with a pipe to get a value that you can test against.
+- Ticket.store.spec tests were problematic to get right.
+I had a test that passed that I don't believe is correct.
+I have changed it and made more notes in the file.
+The problems stem from the fact that the setup function is not flexible enough to handle different values for users and tickets.

 ## Continued Development